biojppm/rapidyaml/README.md

   * `RYML_DBG=ON/OFF`: a bool variable which enables verbose prints from parsing code; can be useful to figure out parsing problems.
 Defaults to `OFF`.

+#### Forcing ryml to use a different c4core version

+ryml is strongly coupled to c4core, and this is reinforced by the fact that c4core is a submodule of the current repo.
+However, it is still possible to use a c4core version different from the one in the repo (of course, only if there are no incompatibilities between the versions).
+You can find out how to achieve this by looking at the [`custom_c4core` sample](samples/custom_c4core).

 ------